SEU-ALLEN-codebase/TReMAP/README.md

 Help is also updated.

-Also, since thr trace_raw is not used or shown in the help, no modification has been done.
+Also, since the trace_raw command is usually not used or shown in the help, no modification has been done.